-The State of Spartan Health is a set of data compiled from the American College Health Association (ACHA) National College Health Assessment (NCHA) which is a nationally recognized survey designed to gauge the health and health behaviors of college students, with a focus on how those factors might impact their academic success.The purpose is to plan efforts to help students thrive, to evaluate health-messaging efforts and interventions, and inform students.
+The State of Spartan Health is a set of data compiled from the American College Health Association (ACHA) National College Health Assessment (NCHA) which is a nationally recognized survey designed to gauge the health and wellbeing behaviors of college students, with a focus on how those factors might impact their academic success.The purpose is to plan efforts to help students thrive, to evaluate health-messaging efforts and interventions, and inform students.

 MSU University Health and Wellbeing participates in the NCHA survey through our membership with ACHA.The NCHA was first conducted at MSU in 2000 and has been repeated every two years since.The most recent survey was conducted in 2024.